-Liebental village of Odessa region held an official opening of the study courses in frames of the pilot project “Modern agricultural business forwarding to the youth of Odessa”.
+Liebental village of Odessa region held an official opening of the pilot study courses “Modern agricultural business for youth of Odessa”.

 Tatiana Pilipenko, the manager of the project, noted that the project is aiming to support the children in need from the four regional areas, who will learn agricultural business and new technologies in farming, as well as they all receive psychological and social support of the project.

 The project results will be the real business projects of the students.
 The mentors of the project will help the children, graduated from the project, to find the jobs in the firsl and start developing their own business.

 Sergey Kalabin, the regional coordinator of the USAID agriculture and farming department noted that the studies will be taking place at the different establishments of the field, the ones that demonstrate the modern technologies and methods of business development.
 All this wil motivate the youth to implement themselves in this field.

 Emma Andreasyan, the deputy director of the regional social services center expressed the importance to support the children difficult life situation in their professional and social life as well as to give them psychological support and highly supported the project.